linzk99/BMT-DCCL/README.md

 # Enhancing Semi-supervised Medical Image Segmentation with Boundary Awareness and Competitive Contrastive Learning
-This repository provides the official code for replicating experiments from the paper: **Enhancing Semi-supervised Medical Image Segmentation with Boundary Awareness and Competitive Contrastive Learning**
+This repository provides the official code for replicating experiments from the paper: **Enhancing Semi-supervised Medical Image Segmentation with Boundary Awareness and Competitive Contrastive Learning**.

 ![]()
 ## Requirements